Citroën C4 Aircross: Trim levels

+Powertrain

 Successor

 Production of the C4 Aircross ceased in April 2017 when it was replaced by the Citroën C5 Aircross, which was unveiled at the Shanghai 2017 China Fair, and then presented in Frankfurt, Germany, as well as the Geneva Motor Show of March 2018, before being officially marketed in November 2018.

-Other uses the name
+Other uses of the name

 In China, the name C4 Aircross was given to a long-wheelbase version of the C3 Aircross from December 2018 to December 2020.